Cheese dog: Macaroni and cheese dog

 Another variation is a hot dog topped with macaroni and cheese.

 Reuben dog

 A reuben dog can consist of a hot dog topped with ingredient combinations such as corned beef, sauerkraut, Swiss cheese and Russian dressing.

 Seattle dog

 A Seattle-style hot dog, sometimes referred to as a "Seattle Dog," is a hot dog topped with cream cheese that has become popular in Seattle, Washington.

 Swiss-style cheese dogs

 A Swiss schnauzer is a regional variation consisting of a bratwurst served with Swiss cheese and sauerkraut.
 In San Diego, California, a Swiss-style hot dog called a "Swiener" is prepared with a hot dog and Raclette cheese stuffed inside of hollowed-out baguette bread.

 Texas Tommy

 A Texas Tommy is prepared with bacon and cheese.

-The Beach Dog

-The "McGrath Beach Dog" claimed to be the first of its kind is prepared when the hot dog is split down the middle and American cheese slices are placed inside the dog and allowed to melt before serving.